neel/loga/README.md

 # loga

-Loga is an experimental tool for extracting log message templates and placeholders from raw log files, without requiring structured or labeled training data or hand-written extraction rules.
+Loga is an experimental tool for extracting log message templates and placeholders from raw log files, without requiring structured or labeled training data or extraction rules.
 It performs a pipeline of sequence-alignment–based operations to align log messages and the patterns derived from them.

 > Code extracted and refactored from the `neel/prova` repository.